tardism/extensibella/docs/modular_reasoning.md

 We will discuss these both, assuming a single host language and extensions that do not build on each other.
-We furthermore assume all relations introduced by extensions give the basic form of projection rule, where the relation is copied directly from the projection of its primary component.
+We furthermore assume all relations introduced by extensions give the basic form of default rule, where the relation is copied directly from the projection of its primary component.